anantmittal/docs_cds/docs/README.md

 <!-- For groups using shared environment -->
 Please use [Experimentor](https://experimentor.mentoracademy.org) for collaboratively editing Jupyter Notebooks.
 A detailed instruction could be find [here](howto.md).
 Feel free to use other tools for collaboration.
 <!-- For groups using non-shared environment -->
 Please use [Experimentor](https://experimentor.mentoracademy.org) for collaborating.
-A detailed instruction could be find [here](howtogit.md).
-Feel free to use other tools for collaboration.

 ## Contact

-If you have questions about this research, you may contact [April Wang](mailto:aprilww@umich.edu), [Dr. Christopher Brooks](mailto:brooksch@umich.edu),  or [Dr. Steve Oney](mailto:soney@umich.edu).
+If you have questions about this research, you may contact [Anant Mittal](mailto:anmittal@umich.edu), or [Dr. Christopher Brooks](mailto:brooksch@umich.edu).